rb12345/gnuplot_i/tutorial.md

 Tutorial
 --------

-The procedure to display graphics in gnuplot is then as follows:
+The following describes the possible steps to display graphics in gnuplot from a C program:

 ### Include the header file in the C program